spiritumduo/spiritumDuo/INSTALL.md

 |Term|Description
 ---|---|
 |Project's root directory|The topmost directory of the project (where the individual container folders are)

+## Automated installer

+For an automated install of a development environment please run the Python script in the project's root directory, `INSTALL.dev.py`.

+TODO: expand on this, for ex steps it takes, where to find env files, and a walkthrough

 ## Configuring environmental variables